PauliAvila/FGCVEN25/README.md

 Team members should:
 1. Work on feature branches (`feature/autonomous`, `fix/drive-train`) and, if authorized, merge to keep the history organized.
 2. Follow consistent commit messages.
-3. Document significant changes in `doc/`.
-4. Open Pull Requests for review before merging into `main`.
+3. Open Pull Requests for review before merging into `main`.

 ---